EduArt-Robotik/edu_robot/documentation/update/cyclone-profiles.md

 </CycloneDDS>
 ```
 Edit the `name` so that it contains the name of the interface you'd like to to use.
 Save (`Ctrl+S`) and close (`Ctrl+X`) the file. <br>

-You should now have one or multiple Cyclone profiles.
+The `presence_required` option allows to specify an interface that might or might not be active.
+This way you can add all your network interfaces to the profile and if one or multiple of them are inactive, ROS2 CycloneDDS is still fine.

-5. Add the profile to your `.bashrc` <br>
+1. Add the profile to your `.bashrc` <br>
 You need to export a environment variable called `CYCLONEDDS_URI` to tell Cyclone which profile to use.
 For this, open your `.bashrc`:
 ```bash
 nano ~/.bashrc